Things To Do In Panama: Beaches and More

 Crossing the border

 The only border crossing in Panama is that with Costa Rica.
 The process of crossing the border is relatively easy, provided that visitors show proof that they are leaving the country.
 There is no border crossing between Panama and Colombia – crossing the Darién Gap is dangerous and would require excellent surviving skills.
-The area is under the control of guerrilla fighters and drug traffickers, not to mention dengue fever is also an issue.
+The area is under the control of guerrilla fighters and drug traffickers, not to mention dengue fever is also an issue, along with other diseases that are spread in tropical countries and for which I recommend getting travel vaccinations.

 Read more about border crossing in Latin America on my post “How to – questions and answers on Latin America border crossing.”